Aidar5/nattoeng/docs/source/book/15_module_re/search.rst

 * without checking a line the match is searched
 * if a match is found, the lastgroup() method is checked
 * lastgroup() method returns name of the last named group in regular expression for which a match has been found
-* if a match was found for the *device* group, the value that fell into the group is written to *device* variable
+* if a match was found for the *device* group, the value that fells into the group is written to *device* variable
 * otherwise the mapping of ‘group name’: ‘corresponding value’ is written to dictionary

 Result will be the same: